drolbr/overpass-doc/en/full_data/area.md

 But please do not understand this notice as an announcement.
-There are many more pressing issues in the project, thus is change may not happen anytime soon.
+There are many more pressing issues in the project, thus this change may not happen anytime soon.

 <a name="per_tag"/>
 ## per Name or per Tag